cfunkhouser/tailscalesd/README.md

-# TailscaleSD - Prometheus Tailscale Service Discovery
+# TailscaleSD - Prometheus Service Discovery for Tailscale

 Serves Prometheus HTTP Service Discovery for devices on a Tailscale Tailnet.